-4.1.1 Currency
+4.1.1 Currency (1+)

-The currency is the greatest differentiator between different instances of a GBS.
-The "gesa::currency" element declared earlier should be used to indicate the currency supported by this GBS.
+The currency is the greatest differentiator between different instances of a GPS.
+The "gesa::currency" element declared earlier should be used to indicate the currency supported by this GPS.
+It is possible that multiple currencies can be handled by a single GPS.